programacion-referencias-a-funciones

 When we use a function reference to invoke the referenced function, the program accesses the memory address stored in the reference and executes the code stored at that location.

-Moreover, this allows the program to dynamically invoke the referenced function at runtime, providing flexibility and dynamism to the code.
+Furthermore, this allows the program to dynamically invoke the referenced function at runtime, which provides flexibility and dynamism to the code.

-In reality, if you think about it, it’s nothing more than a GO-TO.
-But supercharged, and much more controlled and safe.
+Actually, if you think about it, it’s nothing more than a GO-TO.
+But supercharged, and much more controlled and secure.